-To attract more high-value and values-aligned visitors we will work in partnership with Visit Victoria to align strategic priorities around personas, markets, and positioning to generate maximum impact.
+To attract more high-value and values-aligned visitors we will work in partnership with key demand-driving stakeholders to align strategic priorities and double down on our positioning to generate maximum impact.

-At a grassroots level, we will support our industry to create stronger linkages between our values and the stories we share with visitors and further align and enhance our visitor experiences to support our visitors to make great travel choices.
+At a grass roots level, we will support our industry to create stronger linkages between our values and the stories we share with visitors, and further align and enhance our visitor experiences to support our visitors to make great travel choices.